yuchenwen1/ImplicitBiasPsychometricEvaluation/README.md

 ## Run evaluations
 1. Install the required packages by running `pip install -r requirements.txt`.
-2. `cd scripts/<MODEL>` to cd into some directory.
+2. `cd scripts/<MODEL>` into some directory.
-3. Fill in the `config.py` file in the directory, including API key and url.
+3. Fill in the `config.py` file in the directory, including the API key and URL.
 4. Run the following command to evaluate the implicit bias of a model:
 ```
 # discriminative tasks